 This is the least convenient way to get from Florence to Amalfi.
 Besides the fact that the approximately 340-mile ride along the A1 is long (about 5.5. hours), the tolls are expensive, and once near the Amalfi coast driving conditions become difficult for inexperienced drivers.
 If you choose this option, it is recommended that you rent the car once outside Florence to avoid the ZTL zones (limited traffic areas) that are common across Florence's city center and where you may likely pick up a hefty fine or two.
 See this Florence city guide for more tips on navigating the city.

-Potential stops along the way include Rome for cacio e pepe (more ideas in this Ultimate Guide to Rome), Naples, and Pompeii, though it is recommended that you make your way directly to Amalfi before sunset when driving those narrow hairpin turns becomes increasingly difficult.
+Potential stops along the way include Rome for cacio e pepe.
+Lo’steria in the Ponte Milvio neighborhood of Rome is a restaurant well known for this classic dish.
+More ideas of things to do in Rome are included in this Ultimate Guide to Rome.
+Other stops could include Naples, or Pompeii, though it is recommended that you make your way directly to Amalfi before sunset when driving those narrow hairpin turns becomes increasingly difficult.